Residential & nursing care

 Moving to a care home is a very important decision in your life and you may need assistance to help you think this through.
 A discussion with a social worker will help you work out what is right for you.
 Once you know the type of care you need, you can get more details of homes that can meet your needs, and perhaps arrange to visit a number of homes.

 When visiting a home it can be helpful to prepare a list of questions you want to ask before you get there.
 This helps you get the most out of the visit.
 It is important that where you live is somewhere that you will feel comfortable and secure.
-Some homes encourage people to stay for a short period or have a meal at mealtimes to see whether or not the home suits them.
+Some homes encourage people to stay for a short period or have a meal at mealtimes to see whether the home suits them.

 All care homes have to be inspected by the Care and Social Services Inspectorate Wales (CSSIW).
 How much you will have to pay for residential care depends on your income, savings and other assets.
 Some people pay the full charge for their placement and most people will pay something.
 The care will be free if: